Can You Get a Job in Switzerland If You Only Speak English?

 Although the French and Italian dialects are slightly different to the languages spoken in France and Italy, the deviation is minor.
 If you already speak French or Italian, you won’t have any trouble adjusting.

-The same can’t be said for German.
+The situation is more complicated in the German-speaking part.
 Swiss German is a collection of dialects that are very different from standard German.
 If you speak standard German, you won’t necessarily understand Swiss people talking among themselves.
-However, it’s important to note that written communication is almost always in standard German, since Swiss German is predominantly a spoken language.
+However, written communication is almost always in standard German, since Swiss German is predominantly a spoken language.
 Most people who move to Switzerland start by learning standard German, especially if they want to become Swiss citizens or feel at home working at companies where German is widely spoken.

 Many Swiss employers measure your language skills by the Common European Framework of Reference for Languages (CEFR).
 This system splits language learners into six levels: